-The State has prepared an Emergency Management Plan for use by all employees in the event of a major disaster or other emergency event.
-The plan provides for a strategic response by all employees and assigns specific responsibilities in the event that the plan is activated (Government Code § 8610).
+The plan identifies the campus emergency planning program, functional organization and key roles, and response policies and procedures.
+The plan also provides for a strategic response and assigns specific responsibilities in the event that the plan is activated (Government Code § 8610).